-The HTC 10 is a phone that's the product of years of learning, which is why the company has created a phone that's big on design, strong on camera and brings a very user-friendly interface into the mix.
+The HTC 10 was a phone that's the product of years of learning, which is why the company created a phone that's big on design, strong on camera and brings a very user-friendly interface into the mix.

-The phone from 2014, the One M8, was one of the greatest phones ever made, one that I'll still dust off from time to time now just to get a feel for it once more - and the latest model seems to be the product of a lot of key learnings from that era.
+HTC's flagship phone from 2014, the One M8, was one of the greatest phones ever made and the HTC 10 is the product of a lot of key learnings from that era.

 And the good news is the HTC 10 impresses, offering the right improvements to the design, battery and UI - although you'll need to read on to see if you agree that the interface is improved in the right ways.

 - There's a new top dog in the HTC range: meet the HTC 11